Low Carb Christmas Pudding

 Transfer your pudding mix into the bowl and gently compact it in.

-Double fold a sheet of greaseproof paper and use an elastic band to hold it in place.
-You want this paper to completely cover the top of the bowl - do not allow any water to get inside.
+2 sheets of greaseproof paper, larger than the rim of your pudding bowl or ramekins and use an elastic band to hold it in place, temporarily .
+You want this paper to completely cover the top of the bowl - so as not to allow any water to get inside, whilst cooking

-You will need a saucepan that the bowl can sit inside, completely covered.
+You will need a saucepan that the bowl can sit inside, completely covered, with a saucepan lid.
 Place the bowl inside and fill the pan with boiling water until the water reaches the mid point.

 Run a tea towel under the tap unti it is completely wet and then wring any excess water out.
 Drape this over the pudding bowl - it's ok if it drapes into the water.

 Pop the lid on the saucepan and gently simmer (not boiling) for 1 hour.
 Set a timer for an hour, but set another timer to go off every 15 minutes.
-At these intervals, check the water level to ensure that it isn't bubbling over or gone too cold.
+At these intervals, check the water level to ensure that it isn't bubbling over or that the water is still half way up the bowl

 Either serve immediately or allow it to cool in the saucepan.
 This can be microwaved for about 2 minutes if you've made one large pudding, or 30 seconds for a single portion.